Addressing Teachers’ Concerns: Education Technology Integration

 “For technology to have a truly transformative impact on education, we need to use it to rethink our instructional models (link to hybrid paper).
 Schools realize the true power of educational technology when they use it to transform their instructional model to offer personalized, competency-based instruction.
 This kind of transformation starts by creating a plan to address specific educational goals and then finding ways to leverage technology to meet those goals, rather than starting with devices and software and then trying to figure out what to do with them.”

-*For more insight into what teachers need form digital instruction tools, we covered the six teacher-outlined needs in “Teachers Know Best: How Snapwiz is Meeting Digital Instruction Needs.”
+*For more insight into what teachers need form digital instruction tools, see the six teacher-outlined needs in “Teachers Know Best: What Educators Want from Digital Instructor Tools.”

 We’d Love to Hear Teacher Voices